5Minty/ChatGPT-SnippetTutor/README.md

 npm run dev
 ```

+If this doesn't work, you may need to re-boot whatever command terminal you're using.

-Open your browser and load the appropriate development build.
-For example, if you are developing for the chrome browser, using manifest v3, use: `build/chrome-mv3-dev`.
+Next, open your browser and load the appropriate development build.

+1. Go to `chrome://extensions/`
+2. Enable `Developer Mode` (Top-right)
+3. Select `Load Unpacked` (Top-left)
+4. In the File Explorer window that pops up, navigate to this folder in your repo and select it
+  - This is the folder that your project is built into whenever you make changes
+5. You should see `DEV | Snippet Tutor Plasmo` show up in your extensions.
+6. Pin the extension to Chrome.
+If you don't know how to do that, look it up.

 You can start editing the popup by modifying `popup.tsx`.
 It should auto-update as you make changes.
 To add an options page, simply add a `options.tsx` file to the root of the project, with a react component default exported.
 Likewise to add a content page, add a `content.ts` file to the root of the project, importing some module and do some logic, then reload the extension on your browser.